controlecidadao/samantha_ia/README.md

 2) Thinking (non stop)
 3) Next token selection (stop).

-This button works only when the next token selection phase is started, even if it was pressed previously.
+This button interrupts the token generation only when the next token selection phase is started, even if it was pressed previously.

 ---